gt-tinker/qwerty/README.md

 [`python3-dev`][9] (Python C API headers for the Python C extension), and [`libffi-dev`][28] and [`libxml2-dev`][39] (apparently required by `qir-runner`, possibly transitively), [`libzstd-dev`][33] (an LLVM dependency).
+You should also install CMake and Ninja if you haven't already,as this frees you from running into common errors.

 Finally, to build, run the following in a cloned copy of this repository (the first two commands are a one-time thing):